pashacraydon/pashacraydon.github.io/_posts/2016-08-06-javascript-testing-in-a-node-environment.markdown

 # Generating html fixtures

-Some of my javaScript used html on the page.
-These were in Django templates.
+Some of my javaScript uses html on the page, for example validating fields in a form.
+For me, these were in Django templates.
 I decided I would dynamically generate these templates using a Django management command.
 I could run this command before I run the mocha tests in jenkins.
 This way the tests will fail if anyone modifies the templates in such a way as to break the javaScript.

 {% highlight python %}
   import os